 Can I license digital files of your images?|

-Please enquire about licensing digital files from me.
-I offer many images for stock use through OFFSET and PLAINPICTURE, but the majority of the images you’ll see on this site are not with those agencies, so you’ll deal directly with me.
+Please enquire about licensing my digital files.
+I offer many images for stock use through OFFSET and PLAINPICTURE, but the majority of the images you’ll find on this site are not with those agencies, so you’ll deal directly with me.

 Do I take credit cards?

 Yes.
-Visa, MasterCard, American Express, JCB, Discover, Diners Club and Apple Pay are all accepted, as well as ACH debits directly from your bank account.
+Visa, MasterCard, American Express, JCB, Discover, Diners Club and Apple Pay are all accepted in the shop, as well as ACH debits directly from your bank account.